Not until the illusion of emotions is understood, will the power of emotions be revealed.

 The Four Postulates of Symbiotic Psychology

 - Cognition precipitates changes in body’s physiological biochemistry which consciousness then perceives as emotions.
-Therefore, since emotions are a consequence of cognitive behavior they are not aberrant and destructive in themselves and only exist as a reflection of very real aberrant and destructive cognitive behavior.
+Therefore, since emotions are a consequence of cognitive behavior they are not constructive or destructive in themselves and only exist as a reflection of very real constructive and destructive cognitive behavior.

 - Emotionally feeling good correlates with the body’s physiological biochemistry and the mind’s cognition and an actuality of physical health and well-being.
-Therefore, cognitive activities should not dwell within emotionally negative events but continue a reiteration of various cognitive activities until emotionally good feelings reflect physical health and well-being.
+Therefore, cognitive activities should not dwell within emotionally negative events but continue an iteration of various cognitive activities until emotionally good feelings reflect physical health and well-being.

 - Because our basic emotional ethical system of ‘feels good is good’ evolved out of the reptilian brain, parenting and community education and training must strive to push moral and ethical debate up into our mammalian brain where a more complex cognitive and emotional awareness of a ‘feels good is good’ ethics can be sustained.

 - As a result of neuroplasticity, every person has the neurological capacity to change and develop new interpretations of and responses to his or her environmental stimuli.
 Neurological networks develop, grow, and even reorganize throughout life.
 New relationships among these networks develop as new lessons in life are experienced and learned.
 Reality changes as new neural cognitive networks form.
 That which is understood and known to be real today may not exist tomorrow.